haskell/cabal/doc/cabal-commands.rst

 and caches if the ``--save-config`` option is given, in which case it only removes the build artefacts (``.hi``, ``.o`` along with any other temporary files generated by the compiler, along with the build output).

+``cabal v2-clean [FLAGS] path/to/script`` cleans up the temporary files and build artifacts for the script, which are stored under the .cabal/script-builds directory.

+In addition when clean is invoked it will remove all script build artifacts for which the corresponding script no longer exists.

 cabal v2-sdist
 ---------------